Kalissaac/ocfdocs/staff/getinvolved.md

     ([PR #373][puppet-373])
-  - Monitor our mirrors to see if they’re out of date ([healthcheck script][mirror-healthcheck], [configuring server to call the healtcheck script][mirror-healthcheck-puppet],
+  - Monitor our mirrors to see if they’re out of date ([healthcheck script][mirror-healthcheck], [configuring server to call the healthcheck script][mirror-healthcheck-puppet],
     [Monitoring rules for alerting][prometheus-mirror])
   - Monitor printers to see if they’re out of paper, toner, or jammed